CLIMAAX/crabook/crabook/CRA_steps/scoping/scoping.md

 - How do your envisaged objectives and envisaged outcomes come together?
 Does this somehow influence the communication of your results?
 :::
 ::::

-## Define objectives
-The definition of objectives is an important task to better understand purpose, expected outcome and tem-poral and geographical boundaries of the CRA.
-Such considerations may entail a first brainstorming exercise, outlining expectations and needs may already include relevant hazards, impacted sectors or vulnerable or disproportionally affected groups.
-It is beneficial to outline the temporal and spatial boundaries as well as limitations of the risk assessment or adaptation measures, thus providing relevant insights for next steps of the CRA.
+The definition of **objectives** is an important task to better understand *purpose*, expected *outcome* and temporal and geographical *boundaries* of the CRA.
+This may entail a first brainstorming exercise, outlining expectations and needs and may already include relevant hazards, impacted sectors or vulnerable or disproportionally affected groups, together with an operational timeline of CRA activities.
+It is beneficial to outline the temporal and spatial boundaries as well as limitations of the risk assessment, thus providing relevant insights for next steps of the CRA.

 ::::{margin}
 :::{dropdown} **Guiding questions - Context**